 Your home should reflect who you are, and so should your gallery wall!
 Using your own photos to make gorgeous pieces of wall art, your wall becomes a daily reminder to make you smile and when you have guests over it will spark conversation as your guests inquire about the stories & memories behind each photo.

 You can visit Desta at the Fall Home Show, Oct 4- 6 at the Enercare Centre.
 Ask her about your latest DIY project or about small space solutions.
+For details, click the banner below.

 About Desta Ostapyk: